thelatinatech/thelatinatech/README.md

 🌱 i'm learning python, r, sql

+📝 typically writing about being a woman, latina, and first gen college student in tech.

-✨ all of my projects will be available on https://thelatinatech.github.io ✨
+✨ all of my projects will eventually be available on https://thelatinatech.github.io ✨

 <!---